DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-FaeSerrano/README.md

 # Week 9:

-- For this week, we discussed the types of algorithm procedures that we can use when writing a pseudocode
+- Discussed the types of algorithm procedures that we can use when writing a pseudocode

 - SEARCHING ALGORITHMS - Problem of locating an algorithm in an ordered list
     - Linear Search -  finding a particular value in a list that checks each element in sequence until the desired element is found
       - input: x
       - ouput: location, i; loc = i if found, loc = -1 if not found

+      > i=0 </br>
+      > while(i<n and x!=a1) </br>
+      >   i=i+1 </br>
+      > if i<n then loc = i </br>
+      > else loc = -1 </br>

     - Binary Search - comparing the middle values of a list then repeated until the desired output is found.

 - SORTING ALGORITHMS - Problem of assorting elements into increasing order
     - Bubble Sort - compares the first two elements then interchanging them if they are in the incorrect order.
     - Insertion Sort - compares the second element with the first and inserts it before the first element if it is less.
 Otherwise, it is inserted after the first element.

 - GREEDY ALGORITHMS - Algorithms that make what seems to be the "best" choice at each step.
+Selects the best choice at each step, instead of considering all sequences of steps that may lead to optimal solution
+  - Greedy Change-Making algorithm

-- We also started on the *Growth of Functions* (Big-O Notation)
+- Also started on the *Growth of Functions* often described using Big-O Notation
-___

 # Week 10: